This study began with one question: What factors into a physician’s decision-making process for medical treatments?

 There are two main systems that humans use to make decisions.

 System 1: Unconscious emotion.
-This happens very fast, is often involuntary, and likely associates with a past experience.
+This happens very fast, is often involuntary, and likely associated with a past experience.

 System 2: Conscious thinking.
 These are much slower, controlled, follow the rules, and have very clear reasoning.